snkashis/android-docs/src/pages/map-sdk/overview/index.md

 ### 4. Add a map

-Open the activity Java file you'd like to include the map in and add the code below to the file.
+Open the Java file of the activity where you'd like to include the map in and add the code below to the file.

 ```java
 private MapView mapView;